 The students will actively engage in problem-solving in an educational setting.
 Each student will implement his/her approved INED 691 proposal for a minimum of 12 weeks, monitor progress toward the objectives, using formative and summative assessment strategies, analyze the resulting data, and write a final report.
-Prerequisite/s: INED 691.
+Prerequisite/s: INED 691 topics are open to discussion.
+Prerequisite/s: None